I have sad news to share…

-Now he's with his great-grand baby, precious Annabel, who passed away just a few months ago; and thirteen years ago to the day, our sweet thirteen year old niece Leah went before him after a devastating brain tumor diagnosis nine months prior.
+Now he's with his great-grand baby, precious Annabel, who passed away just a few months ago; and thirteen years ago to the day, our sweet thirteen year old niece Leah went before him, after a rock-our-world brain tumor diagnosis nine months prior.
 Now of course we pray that God's love and grace and peace will be like a blanket surrounding Kent's Mom in the coming months.
 Please say a prayer for her.
 She went to see him every day.
-They modeled what marriage and commitment means – and that's not something the world sees much of anymore.
+They truly modeled what marriage and commitment means – and that's not something we see much of anymore.

-Guess how they met?
-It was when they were both driving their tractors into town to the elevator to deliver their grain, isn’t that the best story?!
-Mary Ellen's parents wouldn't let her marry until she was 19 years old, so they got married the day after.
-I've told her before how much it means to us that she was such an example of faithfulness to our kids.
+It was when they were both driving their tractors into town to the elevator to deliver grain.
+Isn't that the best story?!
+Mary Ellen's parents wouldn't let her marry until she was 19 years old, so they got married one day after her birthday.
+I've told her how much it means to us that she was such an example of faithfulness to our kids.

 I told the kids that heaven must have been celebrating, because look at the sunset that evening: